Axlefublr/axlefublr.github.io/content/blammo/index.md

 # footnotes

 {{hn(i=1)}} Sounds similar to the types of situations that [harp](@/harp/index.md) solves, doesn't it? \
 You're correct!
-Harp could be implemented into yazi to provide a pretty nice productivity boost, but *so far* I don't find myselfexecuting enough commands from the context of yazi to really need harp.
+Harp could be implemented into yazi to provide a pretty nice productivity boost, but *so far* I don't find myself executing enough commands from the context of yazi to really need harp.

 {{hn(i=2)}} I'm aware of the built in yazi unarchiver, but it's been super wonky for me. \
 I'd much rather use the behavior I'm more familiar with, using `ouch`. \